Alishba06/Q4_Start_Learning-/task-9-function-tool-calling/readme.md

 ## 📌 Overview

-Function or Tool Calling is a powerful feature in modern AI systems, especially in **LLM-based agents** like ChatGPT.
+Function or Tool Calling is a powerful capability in modern AI systems, especially in **LLM-based agents** like ChatGPT.
-It allows the AI to **interact with external tools, APIs, or functions** to perform real-time actions or fetch dynamic data.
+It allows AI to **interact with external tools, APIs, or functions** to perform real-time actions or retrieve dynamic data.

-In simple terms, function calling means:
+In simple terms:
-> "AI ko jab kisi kaam ke liye kisi tool ki zarurat ho, to wo us tool/function ko call karta hai."
+> "Function calling enables AI to use tools or functions when needed to perform specific tasks."

 ---

 ## 🧠 1.
 What is Function/Tool Calling?

-Function/tool calling ka matlab hai ke **AI model** kisi **pre-defined function ya external API** ko call karta hai — taki wo:
+Function or tool calling means an **AI model** can call a **predefined function or external API** to:

-- Real-time data la sake
+- Access real-time data
-- Kisi task ko perform kar sake
+- Perform specific tasks
-- Accurate aur up-to-date jawab de sake
+- Provide accurate and up-to-date responses

-It turns AI from just a **text responder** into an **action taker**.
+It transforms AI from being just a **text responder** into an **action performer**.

 ---